Thanks to the A-Frame library, it's super easy to add 3D experiences to your browser using just HTML tags!

 There are many other ways to add CSS but we won't go into them since we're just teaching HTML right now.

 Mm Spicy io is made with the A-Frame library.
-It makes 3d development on the web super easy to do for people that aren't familiar with javascript and the Three.js library.
+It makes 3D development on the web super easy for people who aren't familiar with JavaScript and the Three.js library.

-A CDN helps us add code to our page that's hosted somewhere else.
+A CDN helps us add code to our page that's hosted externally.

 Then we add an a-scene tag. <a-scene></a-scene>

-Inside this tag is where we add the shapes that go in our 3d scene.
+Inside this tag is where we add the shapes in our 3D scene.

 A-Frame has a lot of primitives.
-We'll go over a lot of the basic and most used ones.
+We'll cover the most commonly used and basic ones.

 To find a full list of A-Frame primitives, components, and more, check the A-Frame documentation.